 Does piriformis syndrome go away?

-I hope I was able to answer your questions about if piriformis syndrome goes away.
-If you would like me to treat your piriformis syndrome, contact us below to make an appointment if you are in the Colorado Springs area.
-I also am available for virtual consults.
+I hope we were able to answer some of your questions about if piriformis syndrome goes away.
+If you would like us to evaluate your piriformis syndrome and are in the Colorado area, contact us below, or use the chat widget to make an appointment at Easy Orthopedics.